 The Delaware Women’s Hall of Fame

 Every year, the Delaware Women’s Hall of Fame Committee solicits applications from the public.
 The committee then meets and reviews the applications utilizing the grading rubric .
-In July the honorees are publicly announced.
+In July, the honorees are publicly announced.
 The induction ceremony typically takes place in the fall and includes a dinner reception followed by an awards program.
-The 2022 Nomination Cycle is now closed.
-If you have questions about the application process, please read through the FAQs.